sui-foundation/sui-move-intro-course/unit-two/lessons/5_object_wrapping_example.md

 This method unwraps the `WrappableTranscript` object from the `Folder` wrapper object if the method caller is the intended viewer of the transcript, and sends it to the method caller.

-*Question: Why do we need to delete the wrapper object here manually?
+*Quiz: Why do we need to delete the wrapper object here manually?
 What happens if we don't delete it?*

 ### Assert